 And they offer plenty of color options, from a pretty pastel pink to neon green.

-My favorites are cactus zinnias (Z. elegans), which are mammoth and arty.
+My favorites are cactus zinnias (Zinnia elegans), which are mammoth and arty.
 When they’re flowering, I like to keep a single bloom in a bud vase on my bathroom vanity.

 To me, they look like brightly colored mini haystacks.
 Instant cheer!